-Reverse drive is suitable for applications where the load condition is light at low speed and relatively constant and where the reverse speed is low (that is, a fan motor with little friction).
-For other load conditions, the motor brake function provides a method for helping force a motor which is spinning in the reverse direction to stop spinning before a normal start-up sequence.
+Reverse drive is suitable for applications where the load condition is light at low speed and relatively constant and where the reverse speed is low (for example, a fan motor with little friction).
+For other load conditions, the motor brake function provides a method for helping force a motor which is spinning in the reverse direction to stop spinning before the device initiates a normal start-up sequence.